Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/06-fft2d_AIEvsHLS/AIE/README.md

 make run_emu TARGET=hw
 ```

-These commands create a `build/hw` folder with the kernels, XSA, and `package` for a hardware run.
+These commands create a `build/hw` directory with the kernels, XSA, and `package` for a hardware run.
 Follow steps 1-9 to run the `fft_2d_aie_xrt.elf` executable on your VCK190 board.

-**Step 1.** Ensure your board is powered off.
+**Step 1.** Make sure your board is powered off.

 **Step 2.** Use an SD card writer (such as balenaEtcher) to flash the `sd_card.img` file to an SD card.